durangoretro/web/docs/hardware/irq.md

 ### Long interrupt pulses

 Unless you're dealing with a _really short_ ISR, the IRQ pulse can be **way** longer than the specified value without too much trouble.
-_Note that the [Durango Hardware test](../software/fulltest.md) uses a minimal ISR for testing, thus might fail the test without any other apparent issues._
+_Note that the [Durango-X Hardware test](../software/fulltest.md) uses a minimal ISR for testing, thus might **fail** the test without any other apparent issues._
 In **extreme** cases, though, the IRQ pulse may last _longer_ than the ISR itself, thus **triggering a second time** at once.
 Again, this is hardly an issue, save for any interrupt-based timing being thrown off.

-If you suspect about this, and are able to run [EhBASIC](), you may try the following code to check the _interrupt timing_:
+If you suspect about this, and are able to run [EhBASIC](../software/rhbasic.md), you may `RUN` the following code to check the _interrupt timing_:

 ```
 1 PRINT DEEK($206)/250;CHR$(1);:GOTO 1